 How Does Debt Consolidation Work with Mortgage Refinancing?

 With cash-out refinancing, you take out a new mortgage that is larger than your current one.
 The difference between the new loan amount and your existing mortgage is given to you as cash.
 You can then use this lump sum to pay off high interest debt.
+The proven strategy of a refinance mortgage and consolidate debt can lower interest rates and lower monthly payments immediately.

 Think of cash-out refinancing as hitting the financial “reset button”—you roll multiple debts into one manageable loan with potentially better terms.